top of page

 FULL BIOGRAPHY

-Andrés Madariaga Corvalán, born in Santiago de Chile, has received more than 30 awards during his musical career in major national and international competitions in countries such as Argentina, Austria, Bolivia, Brazil, Spain, Italy, Greece, Portugal, and Thailand.
-Among these are first prizes at the Vital Medeiros Competition (Brazil, 2009), the A. Montovani Competition (Italy, 2018), the Asia Guitar Competition (Thailand, 2017), the Amarante International Guitar Competition (Portugal, 2018), the NRW Guitar Prize (Germany 2022), a second prize at the Miami International GuitART Competition (USA, 2021), and the Rising Star Competition at the Guitar Festival University in Rhode Island (USA, 2021), a third prize at the Spanish Guitar Competition in Tokyo (Japan, 2023) and a fifth prize at the Tokyo Guitar Competition (Japan, 2022).
+Andrés Madariaga Corvalán, born in Santiago, Chile, has received more than 35 awards throughout his musical career in major national and international competitions across countries such as Argentina, Austria, Bolivia, Brazil, Spain, Italy, Greece, Japan, Portugal, Thailand and U.S.A.
+Among these are first prizes at the Vital Medeiros Competition (Brazil, 2009), the A. Montovani Competition (Italy, 2018), the Asia Guitar Competition (Thailand, 2017), the Amarante International Guitar Competition (Portugal, 2018), the NRW Guitar Prize (Germany, 2022), and the Spanish Guitar Competition in Tokyo (Japan, 2024).
+He also received second prize at the Miami International GuitART Competition (USA, 2021), as well as the Rising Star Competition at the Guitar Festival at the University of Rhode Island (USA, 2021).
+Additional accolades include third prize at the Spanish Guitar Competition in Tokyo (Japan, 2023), and fifth prize at the Tokyo Guitar Competition (Japan, 2022).

-Andrés has been awarded scholarships from the Cultural Council and "Becas Chile" (Conicyt) of the Chilean government as well as the "Fundación Guitarra Viva Ernesto Quezada" scholarship, which made his first solo album entitled "Sonata romantica" possible.
-His latest album "An Idea", which was released in October 2022, has over 5.5 million streams and Andrés has around 360,000 monthly listeners on Spotify alone.
-His new EP "Autumn's gaze", recorded in New York, was released in winter 2023.
+Andrés has been awarded scholarships from the Cultural Council of Chile, Becas Chile (Conicyt), and the Fundación Guitarra Viva Ernesto Quezada, which supported the production of his debut solo album Sonata Romántica.
+His latest album, An Idea, released in October 2022, has surpassed 10 million streams, and he currently has around 300,000 monthly listeners on Spotify.
+His new EP, Autumn’s Gaze, recorded in New York, was released in the winter of 2023.

 PRIZES